AmbiqAI/heartkit/docs/datasets/index.md

 # :material-database: Datasets

-HeartKit provides support for a number of datasets to facilitate training the __heart-monitoring tasks__.
+heartKIT provides support for a number of datasets to facilitate training the __heart-monitoring tasks__.
 Most of the datasets are readily available and can be downloaded and used for training and evaluation.
 The datasets inherit from [HKDataset](/heartkit/api/heartkit/datasets/dataset) and can be accessed either directly or through the factory singleton [`DatasetFactory`](#dataset-factory).

-## <span class="sk-h2-span">Available Datasets</span>
+## Available Datasets

-Below is a list of the currently available datasets in HeartKit.
+Below is a list of the currently available datasets in heartKIT.
 Please make sure to review each dataset's license for terms and limitations.

 * **[Icentia11k](./icentia11k.md)**: This dataset consists of ECG recordings from 11,000 patients and 2 billion labelled beats.
 The data was collected by the CardioSTAT, a single-lead heart monitor device from Icentia.
 The raw signals were recorded with a 16-bit resolution and sampled at 250 Hz with the CardioSTAT in a modified lead 1 position.